 See below for additional information about toll classes and paying violations.

 Illinois has a search to let you check your license plate against their database of missed tolls.
 You may also use this search function if you are past the 14-day grace period.
 Doing this, you may still avoid some fees and penalties.

-If you can not or choose to not pay online, you may mail toll payments, with the proper toll form, within seven (7) days of the unpaid toll, or you may mail your toll invoice, if you have received one.
+If you can not or choose to not pay online, you may mail toll payments, with the proper toll form, within fourteen (14) days of the unpaid toll, or you may mail your toll invoice, if you have received one.

 Mail your completed form to the following address: